What Does it Mean to Create Accessible Content?

 Federal law, including laws like the Higher Education Opportunity Act (2008), the Americans with Disabilities Act (1990), and the Rehabilitation Act (1973); legal settlements; Dear Colleague letters from the Departments of Justice and Education; and voluntary industry and advocacy group guidelines have all defended the rights of all individuals to receive a meaningful and equal education.
 The responsibility faced by educators and educational institutions is real.

 On a more personal level, we assume that you went into teaching driven by a passion for your content and for working with students.
 You have something to share!
 It would be unfortunate to let the manner in which the content is currently presented stand in the way of communicating your points to students.
 When students cannot access content, they miss out – and we, as a classroom, a campus community, and a society also miss out on all the connections and contributions this student might have made.

 Guidelines for Accessibility

 The guidelines below are based on internationally accepted, Web Content Accessibility Guidelines: WCAG 2.0 AA.
-Follow these guidelines or the step-by-step product-specific instructions in the How to Create Accessible Content section below to create and make your course content accessible.
+Follow these guidelines or the step-by-step product-specific instructions in the How to Create Accessible Content section below to create and make your course content in TCU Online accessible.

 - Use properly formatted headings to structure the page.